Mrs Winter

 Mrs Winter, a bushranger in nineteenth-century Australia, was briefly associated with John Tennant, the ‘Terror of Argyle’; she is believed to have been the convict Mary Winter (née Herd).

-Winter is one of only three female bushrangers known from nineteenth-century Australia.
-The other two are Aboriginal women: Mary Cockerill (‘Black Mary’) and Mary Ann Bugg (‘Mrs Thunderbolt’).
+Winter is one of the several Women Bushrangers known from nineteenth-century Australia.
+Others include Aboriginal women Mary Cockerill (‘Black Mary’) and Mary Ann Bugg (‘Mrs Thunderbolt’) and Jessie Hickman.

 Biography

 All that is known about Winter comes from an article in the Monitor of 15 October 1827.
 In it, she is described as a bushranger and the lover (‘doxy’) of John Tennant.
 Her first name is not given and she is called 'Mrs Winter'.

 The Monitor reports two incidents from a period in Tennant's career when he appears to have spent time away from his gang.
 Tennant had been shot in July 1827 by James Farrell at an outstation on the Yass River.
 He was probably still recuperating from his wounds with Winter, at a camp somewhere near where Gundaroo is now located.
 During this period, Tennant's gang (including ‘Dublin Jack’ Rix, James Murphy and Thomas Cain) committed a robbery near Goulburn without him.

 The first episode reported in the Monitor is related to Tennant shooting an Aboriginal man in the groin.
 His victim managed to escape and sought justice from the colonial authorities.
 The new governor, Ralph Darling, had recently made a point of quashing the violence of the stockmen against Aboriginal people on the frontiers in late 1826 and the police were actively investigating all allegations, although few enquiries led to convictions.
 Constable John Jones was dispatched to bring Tennant to justice.
 Jones engaged two unnamed Aboriginal trackers, who led Tennant to his camp, where Jones, in advance of his party, surprised Tennant and Winter as they were fishing on the Yass River.
-Tennant threatened Jones, who seems to have lost his nerve and allowed the fugitives to escape.
+Tennant threatened Jones, who seemed to have lost his nerve and allowed the fugitives to escape.
 Jones had only one eye and Tennant used this vulnerability to intimidate him, saying ‘if you don’t lay down your musket, and go about your business, I’ll instantly put out your remaining peeper.’

 The second known incident involving Mrs Winter is a robbery at a mill at an unknown location.
 It could have been one of either two of the outermost commercial mills at Minto or Windsor, or a small operation set up in an outbuilding at one of the larger pastoral stations in County Argyle.
 Winter, armed with a ‘very clean brace of pistols’, entered a hut of seven workers and bailed them up while Tennant milled some flour.